 9. Visit a winter wonderland village with Swedish forest chalets

 Glasgow’s biggest beer gardens.
 Right by the River Clyde, Cranside Kitchen has launched a wonderful Scandi-inspired winter village for weegies to enjoy during Christmastime.
 For almost six weeks until January 1, the city’s biggest outdoor restaurant venue has been transformed into a winter wonderland featuring dining in ski gondolas, Swedish forest chalets, a rooftop whiskey bar and a wintery BBQ, as well as seven different restaurants for foodies to enjoy.
 Visitors can relax in the ‘Hygge Lounge‘, which offers a quaint, fully-covered space for a sheltered night out, plus the lounge has been decked out with heaters and blankets to keep you all nice and snug.
 Throughout the festive season, the stage will host a variety of live entertainment with resident DJs playing disco and club classics every weekend, as well as Christmas drag brunch events.

 10. Make your own mulled wine

-Another great alternative to the Christmas Markets, mulled wine is an incredibly tasty festive treat – and it’s super easy to make, too.
+A great alternative to the Christmas Markets if you would prefer to have a night in, mulled wine is an incredibly tasty festive treat – and it’s super easy to make, too.
 All you need is a pan and a hob, and the ingredients which can be picked up from any local supermarket.
 Most recipes just require you to warm up red wine, oranges, cinnamon, cloves, star anise and a touch of sugar or honey to taste – and it’s as easy as popping it all in a saucepan together and simmering on low (with a pan cover) for just 15 minutes.